Get tested regularly for prostate cancer in Skåne

 It can sometimes take many years before you are treated.
 You may also be treated even though it is not actually needed.
 This is more common than the prostate cancer being harmful.

-• Your poo may become looser.
+- Your bowel movements may become looser.

 When will I get the results?

-• your PSA level, which shows your risk of getting prostate cancer
+- Your PSA level, which shows your risk of getting prostate cancer

-• whether you need any further examination.
+- Whether you need further examination.

 Seek treatment if you think you have prostate cancer